Timi Abibu Lagunju: Biography

 Timi Abibu (Sangolami) Olagunju was born around 1817 to the royal family of Oduniyi Olagunju in Ede, a descendant of Lalemo.
 The descendants of Lalemo, which include Kubolaje Agbonran, and his siblings, Oyefi, Ajenju, Arohanran, and Oduniyi (his father) were chased from the original town of Ede-Ile in 1817, and established the present town, Ede.
 Olagunju (Lagunju) was born soon after.
 He was given the name Sangolami by his parents who were Sango (god of thunder) devotees because his birth was bizarre as he held a thunder stone in his left hand and a piece of paper with Qur'anic inscription on it in his right hand.
 This prompted the family, as it was practice among the Yoruba in those days to consult the Ifa oracle whenever a baby was born to the family, especially with strange event.
 The family consulted the oracle and they were told that the boy would be a ruler and added a clause that he would switch from his father's traditional religion to a strange Arab religion.
 This prophecy angered the reigning Timi then, so he ordered that the boy be beheaded, but his father Oduniyi prevented that to happen.

 In his youth, he left Ede for Ilorin where he embraced Islam.
 When he returned to Ede, he drew opposition from some residents in Ede and he moved to a location far from the main centre of the town.
 In the new location, he practised Islam with a few other adherents.
 Despite his many travails, he remained the longest serving Timi, having reigned for 60 years before he died at the age of 90 years.

-Lagunju Years On The Throne
+Lagunju years on the throne

 Sangolami Abibu Lagunju was certainly born before 1817 when the New Ede was established by Timi Kubolaje Agbonran.
 Existing traditions also indicate that Abibu Lagunju succeeded Timi Ojo Arohanran, the reigning Timi at the outbreak of Batedo War (involving Ibadan and Ijaiye) of 1844.
 And given Olunlade's account that Timi Ojo Arohanran "spent about three years on the throne," and that the stool of the Timi was vacant for nine years after Arohanran's death, it is plausible to suggest that Lagunju was crowned the Timi around 1855/ 1856.

-Revd.
-W.H.
-Clarke and Prof. J. F. Ade-Ajayi have, in fact, lent credence to this suggestion.
-During Clarke's visit to Ede in November 1857, as evidence in the latter's book as thus: